 Seen any shooting stars lately?
 Worried about being clobbered by a meteor?
-Here’s why you don’t have to worry about meteor safety!
+Let’s talk about the chances of a meteor hitting Earth—and one of us!

 For reasons no one can explain, meteors are mostly crammed into the final five months of the year.
-Right now the Delta Aquarid shower is underway, and so is the richer and more famous Perseids.
-Their numbers will keep increasing until the night of August 12.
-These August “falling stars” are mostly the size of apple seeds.
-But larger ones are out there too, and some people worry.
+The most famous is the Perseids, which peak in August.
+These “falling stars” are mostly the size of apple seeds.
+But larger ones are out there, too, and some people worry.

 Chances of a Space Object Hitting Earth